ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 similarly to introducing more Issuers (though with more potential targeting).

-For this reason, deployments should take the amount of metadata used by an Issuer in creating redemption tokens must into account -- together with the bits of information that Issuers may learn about Clients otherwise.
+For this reason, deployments should take the amount of metadata used by an Issuer in creating redemption tokens into account -- together with the bits of information that Issuers may learn about Clients otherwise.
 Since this metadata may be useful for practical deployments of Privacy Pass, Issuers must balance this against the reduction in Client privacy.